-Our research students are supported by our dedicated Faculty research team and by the University's Research Development and Commercial Services unit.
+Our research students are supported by our dedicated Faculty research team and by the University's Research and Innovation Development Office (RIDO).
 They are always on-hand if you need help with grant applications or knowledge transfer initiatives.

 Steve - PhD English Literature